 A four year old Turkish boy had been run over by a truck and immobilised in hospital for six months.
 He had no language in common with his carers, he was isolated, withdrawn and could not communicate.
 Cornelia, my trainer and one of the founders of Guided Drawing, managed to encourage him to draw.

 He produced 64 drawings in two days.
-As she looked at the scribbles he had done in sequence, she realised he had drawn the elements of the terrible accident he experienced.
+As she looked at the scribbles he had done in sequence, she saw that he had drawn the elements of the terrible accident he experienced.
 His markings showed the wheels of the truck and eventually himself under it.

 As he reproduced his experience on paper, he visibly changed as something was resolved and completed.
-He then began to make model airplanes.
-He had intuitively used the process of Guided Drawing to resolve an emotional trauma he could not express verbally and was able to heal.
+He eventually lost interest in his drawings and began to make model airplanes.
+He had used the process of Guided Drawing to resolve a trauma he could not express verbally and, in doing this, was able to complete his healing.

 If you would like to learn more about this approach, contact me to discuss how we might work together, either in person or via Skype.Share